Sayan Banerjee

-Sayan Banerjee (সায়ন ব্যানার্জি; born 14 January 2003), is an Indian professional footballer who plays as a winger for Indian Super League club East Bengal.
+Sayan Banerjee (born 14 January 2003), is an Indian professional footballer who plays as a winger for Indian Super League club Mohun Bagan.

 Club career

 GMSC

 Sayan scored four goals and made three assists for Goalorious Mother SC playing in the 2021–22 MFA Elite Division.

 City FC

 The following season, Sayan signed for City FC, a club of Senior Division League, second tier of Delhi Football League.
 He scored four goals in nine games.

 Kalighat MS

 Sayan joined Kalighat Milan Sangha FC for 2023 CFL Premier Division.
 He had a brilliant season and scored three goals in eleven games.
 He scored a brace against Dalhousie AC where he also scored the fastest goal of the season in 53 seconds.

 East Bengal

 Sayan signed for East Bengal in 2023 on a three-year contract after impressing in the 2023 CFL Premier Division for Kalighat Milan Sangha.
 Sayan was registered into the East Bengal squad for the 2024 Indian Super Cup and made his debut for the club on 19 January 2024 in the Kolkata Derby against Mohun Bagan SG in a 3-1 victory when he came in as a substitute for Nandhakumar Sekar in the 97th minute of the match.
 Sayan also made an appearance in the final as East Bengal became champions of the 2024 Indian Super Cup defeating Odisha 3-2.
 Sayan made his Indian Super League debut on 3 February 2024 in the Kolkata Derby once again against Mohun Bagan SG, when he came in as a substitute for P. V. Vishnu in the 63rd minute of the match.
 Sayan made his first start on 10 February 2024 against NorthEast United.